Pitchuka-kamalesh/selenium-framework/README.md

 - **Modular Design**: The framework is structured with a modular design, making it easy to maintain and scale.
 - **Page Object Model (POM)**: Implements the Page Object Model pattern for better code organization and readability.
-- **Logging**: Utilizes Log4j for logging test execution information, making it easier to debug and analyze test results.
+- **Logging**: Utilizes Log4j for logging test execution information, making debugging and analysing test results easier.
 - **Reporting**: Generates comprehensive test reports using ExtentReports, providing insights into test execution status and details.
 - **Configuration Management**: Utilizes properties files for configuration management, allowing easy modification of test parameters.
 - **Test Data Management**: Supports external test data sources such as Excel files for efficient management and reuse of test data.